The Artemis II Mission

 On the fifth day of the Artemis II mission, humanity will make its first crewed flyby of the Moon in over 53 years.

 As Orion flies behind the Moon, the crew will lose contact with Earth for about 45 minutes.
 During this expected communications blackout, the astronauts will photograph and observe the Moon’s far side.
-This will put them into an extremely exclusive group, becoming only the 25th through 28th humans to ever see the Moon’s far side with their own eyes.
-One of the most striking differences between the far side and the near side, which we see from Earth, is the lack of maria.
+This will put them into an extremely exclusive group, becoming four of only 28 humans to ever see the Moon’s far side with their own eyes.
+One of the most striking differences between the far side and the near side, is the lack of maria.
 These are the dark-gray regions that form the “Man in the Moon” pattern.
 They are ancient lava plains, created when volcanoes spilled molten basalt across the lunar surface, which cooled into smooth, flat plains.
 The far side, in contrast, is much more heavily cratered, with very few maria.

 The Orion spacecraft will reach its closest pass of the far side of the Moon at a distance of about 6,500 km (almost two moon widths).
 From here, the Moon will appear 30° across, about 120 times its typical size from Earth.
 At this point, the crew could break the distance record set by the Apollo 13 mission for the farthest humans have traveled from Earth.
 This is also when they will reach their fastest speed during the flyby, about 8,000 km/h.
 However, the acceleration to this speed will be so gradual that the crew will not feel any increase in G-forces.